-The therapists operating at The Refuge are specialized in working with trauma and attachment-related issues and have been invited to operate here because of the specialized nature of the clinic.
+The therapists operating at The Refuge are focused on working with trauma and attachment-related issues and have been invited to operate here because of the focused nature of the clinic.
 Often, clients may see more than one therapist at The Refuge at once, such as attending individual counselling with one therapist and couples counselling with another.
 Seeing therapists who share theoretical perspectives and use similar approaches can help streamline your overall experience and facilitate treatment planning and coordination with your various providers.
 It is for this reason that The Refuge was created, and many of our clients appreciate the “one stop shop”, integrative wraparound care they receive here, in terms of the ease of effort it provides them.

 However, there is no obligation for you to work with other therapists on the team, and you are more than welcome to work with other therapists in the community for other aspects of your care.
 We are also happy to coordinate care with your existing therapist if you have one, or refer you to someone offsite who might be a better fit for whatever reason should you require additional support.
 This will not affect your care with your therapist here in any way.
 We value your choice, voice and empowerment, and strive to embody these principles of trauma-informed care by upholding and respecting your right to self-determination in making decisions that are right for you.
 Thank you for your trust in us.

 How do I make an appointment?

 Alternately, you may call any of the practitioners here directly, whose numbers are available on their page on the website.
 If contacting a therapist directly, please let them know how you found out about us.

 - Registered Psychotherapist (College of Registered Psychotherapists of Ontario – applies to 3 of our practitioners)

 - Master’s-level therapist (applies to 4 of our practitioners)